-Influence is the power and the ability to personally affect others’ actions, decisions, opinions or thinking.
+Influence is the power and the ability to personally affect others’ actions, decisions, opinions, or thinking.

 Ultimately, influence allows you to get things done and achieve desired outcomes.

 Early in your career, or in individual contributor roles, influence is about working effectively with people over whom you have no authority.
 It requires the ability to present logical and compelling arguments and engaging in give-and-take.
-In senior-level or executive roles, influence is focused more on steering long-range objectives, inspiration and motivation.
+In senior-level or executive roles, influence is focused more on steering long-range objectives, inspiration, and motivation.

 - Logical appeals tap into people’s rational and intellectual positions.
-You present an argument for the best choice of action based on organizational benefits, personal benefits or both.
+You present an argument for the best choice of action based on organizational benefits, personal benefits, or both.

-- Emotional appeals connect your message, goal or project to individual goals and values.
-An idea that promotes a person’s feelings of well-being, service or sense of belonging has a good chance of gaining support.
+- Emotional appeals connect your message, goal, or project to individual goals and values.
+An idea that promotes a person’s feelings of well-being, service, or sense of belonging has a good chance of gaining support.

-Assess the situation.
+- Assess the situation.
 Why are you involved in this work?
 Why do you need this person’s support?
 What outcomes are you trying to achieve by influencing this person?
 Be clear about whom you need to influence and what you want to accomplish.

-Know your audience.
+- Know your audience.
 Identify and understand your stakeholders.
-Each will have special concerns and issues, plus his or her own agenda, perspectives and priorities.
+Each will have special concerns and issues, as well as their own agenda, perspectives, and priorities.
 Various groups and individuals will require different approaches for influencing.
-Tailor your influencing strategy for the particular person, considering individual personalities, goals and objectives, as well as organizational roles and responsibilities.
+Tailor your influencing strategy for the particular person — considering individual personalities, goals, and objectives — as well as organizational roles and responsibilities.

-Review your ability.
+- Review your ability.
 What tactics do you use most often?
 Which seem to be most effective?
 What new tactics could you try in this situation?
 Draw on others for advice or coaching, too.
 For example, if you always focus on the logical appeals, have a co-worker who is a strong collaborator help you think through your collaboration tactics and arguments.

 But also consider changing tactics right away if you have a pressing issue that has stalled due to lack of buy-in or support.
-Would a more logical, emotional or collaborative approach make a difference?
+Would a more logical, emotional, or collaborative approach make a difference?
 If so, go ahead and try out a new angle — you might be more influential that you realized.